Rhizoid

 Rhizoids are protuberances that extend from the lower epidermal cells of bryophytes and algae.
 They are similar in structure and function to the root hairs of vascular land plants.
-Similar structures are formed by some fungi.
+Similar structures are formed by some fungi and sponges.
 Rhizoids may be unicellular or multicellular.

 Evolutionary development

 Plants originated in aquatic environments and gradually migrated to land during their long course of evolution.
 In water or near it, plants could absorb water from their surroundings, with no need for any special absorbing organ or tissue.
 Additionally, in the primitive states of plant development, tissue differentiation and division of labor were minimal, thus specialized water-absorbing tissue was not required.
 The development of specialized tissues to absorb water efficiently and anchor the plant body to the ground enabled the spread of plants onto land.

 Description

 Rhizoids absorb water mainly by capillary action in which water moves up between threads of rhizoids; this is in contrast to roots in which water moves up through a single root.
 However, some species of bryophytes do have the ability to take up water inside their rhizoids.